 Our compensation committee consists of Messrs.
 Thomas Jefferson Wu, Alec Tsui and Robert Mactier, and is chaired by Mr. Wu.
 All of them satisfy the "independence" requirements of the Nasdaq corporate governance rules.
 The charter of the compensation committee was adopted by our board on November 28, 2006.
-It was amended and restated on March 19, 2007, to clarify the purpose, duties and powers of the compensation committee and to provide the compensation committee members with clearer guidance to enable them to carry out their functions.
+It was amended and restated on March 19, 2007, to clarify the purpose, duties and powers of the compensation committee members with clearer guidance to enable them to carry out their functions.